How To Buy Property In Turkey Without Being Ripped Off

 We are not holding out any hope for them because the developer has no finished projects under his belt, the lawyer is the developer’s cousin and is refusing to take calls or answer emails from the buyer, and everyone everywhere seems to be asking them for more money before they will progress either their complaint or the build of the invisible property.

-By the way, it’s not only locals who are in on the sport, there are British and Irish agents who are facing prosecution for allegedly ripping off their fellow countrymen in Turkey.
+By the way, it’s not only locals who are in on the sport, but there are also British and Irish agents who are facing prosecution for allegedly ripping off their fellow countrymen in Turkey.

 Now then, if you want to look seriously at a property purchase in Turkey, here’s how you should approach the market and the sale so that you hopefully avoid being ripped off, and ideally you secure the property of your dreams.